WorkSafeBC Home

 Do not enter any confined space unless you can say “yes” to all of the following items:

-Don't ignore a possible confined space.
-It doesn't hurt to ask about it.
-Alerting your employer or supervisor to spaces they may not already know about could save someone's life.
+Be sure to tell your employer if you see a possible confined space that hasn't been identified.
+Alerting your employer or supervisor to spaces they may not already know about could save someone’s life.